Sign In

 Command Strip Caddies

-There’s a love of office supplies around here.
+There’s a love of office supplied around here.
 A love so deep, one day we got lost on the 3M website looking at mounting and hanging products in school supplies.
 The exploration dug up a set of command strip products we never knew existed: caddies and organizers.
 Specifically, I can think of exactly 23 uses for the medium caddy: dry erase markers, erasers, index cards, post-its…

 No Phone, New Friends Friday